 Food supplement does not always mean natural product.
 In some cases, the molecule present in the product is synthetic, i.e. it is produced from a chemical process, and is therefore not natural.
 Active substances, when they are natural, are more easily assimilated by the body, we speak of the bioavailability of molecules.
 In concrete terms, the human body recognizes natural substances more easily and uses them more readily.
 This means that a dietary supplement whose compounds are of natural origin is better tolerated by the body and therefore more effective.

 Faced with the boom in food supplements, some people tend to say that they could represent a health risk.
 In reality, food supplements do not present any risk if they are of good quality, but as they are composed of active substances, they should not be consumed in any way.
 Indeed, a plant extract can be potentially dangerous if taken in too large quantities.
-Its action can be altered if it is combined with other products or medicines.
+Its action can be modified if it is combined with other products or medications.
 Some substances are contraindicated if you suffer from certain pathologies.

 Here are some examples of natural products that are contraindicated for certain pathologies:

 - Beta carotene, if it seems harmless, increases the risk of cancer in smokers.
 It is therefore not recommended for them.
 Beta carotene is found in supplements intended to prepare the skin before the summer to tan.